-A ratchet is a device that, when attached to an anchor, will hold the rope so that the load will not lower back down when the pulling force is released.
+A ratchet, also called a progress capture device or PCD, is a device that, when attached to an anchor, will hold the rope so that the load will not lower back down when the pulling force is released.
 This acts as a safety so the load will not fall back down if the haul team lets go of the rope.
 This also allows us to reset the mechanical advantage pulleys so we can haul the load further.
 The number of times that a raising system will need to be reset will depend on the distance the load must be raised and the distance the raising system can be extended.
-An ascender or mechanical rope grab, or a friction knot tied with a prusik loop can be used as a ratchet.
+A mechanical rope grab, or a friction knot tied with a prusik loop can be used as a ratchet.

 By building systems using different combinations of mechanical advantage pulleys, change of direction pulleys, rope, anchors and ratchets, we can come up with the right tool for the specific job we need to accomplish.
 Generally, using the lowest mechanical advantage needed to get the job done will result in the quickest rescue because it requires fewer resets.